Jumoo/uSyncMigrations/README.md

 ## Complex data ?

-This release covers core things, and a few edge cases. if you want to migrate complex data you need to write a Migrator (implimenting ISyncMigrator class) take a look at the [uSync.Migrations/Migrators](uSync.Migrations/Migrators) folder.
+This release covers core things, vorto and a few community editors.

+if you want to migrate complex data you need to write a Migrator (implimenting ISyncMigrator class) take a look at the [uSync.Migrations/Migrators](uSync.Migrations/Migrators) folder.

+If you want to see how you can customize the process. take a look at the [MyMigrations](MyMigrations) project in this repo

+**And remember: contribute back any editors you think others will benift from**

 ## Support ?